Forbidden City (nightclub)

-The Forbidden City was a Chinese nightclub and cabaret in San Francisco, which was in business from 1938 to 1970, and operated on the second floor of 363 Sutter Street, between Chinatown and Union Square.
+Forbidden City was a Chinese nightclub and cabaret in San Francisco, which was in business from 1938 to 1970, and operated on the second floor of 363 Sutter Street, between Chinatown and Union Square.

 Although Forbidden City was not the first Chinese American nightclub, it was the most famous nightlife venue to feature Asian American singers, dancers, chorus lines, magicians, strippers, and musicians, and was entirely managed and staffed by Asian Americans.
-It was popular with military personnel who were transiting through San Francisco during World War II, as well as Hollywood celebrities, and became the most well-known "Chop Suey Circuit" during the 40s and 50s.
-The term "Chop Suey Circuit" is used to refer to the established network of Chinese American nightclubs which opened in 1930s San Francisco Chinatown.
+It was popular with military personnel who were transiting through San Francisco during World War II, as well as Hollywood celebrities, and became the most well-known "Chop Suey Circuit" nightclub during the 40s and 50s.

 Forbidden City also became a platform for Asian American performers who were denied opportunities through racial discrimination.
 Asian American performers were able to prove their talent regardless of their racial identity, and some even launched their career after the closure of Forbidden City.

-The club inspired Tom Ball, a Caucasian stage producer who opened "China Doll", the first Asian American nightclub in New York City in 1946, and billed as "New York's only all-oriental night club."
-Forbidden City also inspired the novel The Flower Drum Song (1957), which became a musical (1958) and film (1961) of the same title.
+In 1946, the club inspired Tom Ball, a Caucasian stage producer, to open the short-lived "China Doll" nightclub, the first with Asian American staff and performers in New York City.

+Forbidden City inspired the novel The Flower Drum Song (1957), which became a musical (1958) and film (1961) of the same title.
 In 1989, the club was profiled in the documentary, Forbidden City U.S.A., by Arthur Dong.

 History

+Background

+In 1913, Dai Wah Low's Shanghai Low (532 Grant) opened, later expanded, and in 1923, was surpassed by Low's purpose-built New Shanghai Café (453 Grant), an early Chinese restaurant-nightclub with hardwood floors and room for a dance orchestra.

+Low's Forbidden City was also preceded by, and competed with, Andy Wong's Chinese Sky Room, which opened almost a year earlier on December 31, 1937.
+The Chinese Sky Room featured a big band led by trumpeter Wong in what was previously the rooftop Chinese Tea Garden of the Grand View Hotel at 465 Grant (and Pine).

 Inception

-Charlie Low, the son of small store owners from Nevada, opened the Forbidden City on December 22, 1938, after the success of Chinese Village, which he had opened two years earlier.
+Charlie Low, the son of small store owners from Nevada, opened the Forbidden City on December 22, 1938, after the success of Chinese Village (702 Grant), which he had opened two years earlier.
+Forbidden City introduced a Chinese-American bar and dinner floorshow.
 The new club would eventually become the most famous of approximately 12 Chinese-themed cabaret clubs in the Chinatown area.
-It was located on the outskirts of San Francisco's Chinatown, and catered to the curiosity of a mostly white audience who were often imitated by a community of only Chinese Americans.
-Low's Forbidden City was preceded by and competed with Andy Wong's Chinese Sky Room, which opened almost a year earlier on December 31, 1937; the Chinese Sky Room featured a big band led by trumpeter Wong in what was previously the rooftop Chinese Tea Garden of the Grand View Hotel at Grant and Pine.
+It was located a few blocks from San Francisco's Chinatown, and catered to the curiosity of a mostly white audience who were unfamiliar with and possibly intimidated by, a community of only Chinese Americans.